FinAssistant/financial-assistant/docs/fullstack-architecture.md

 **Technology Stack**: LangGraph, OpenAI/Claude APIs via environment configuration

 #### Plaid Integration Service

+TODO: We want to put this behind an MCP server, so that agents can leverage the Plaid APIs as a tool.

 **Responsibility**: Plaid API integration with periodic data synchronization and minimal transaction storage

 **Key Interfaces**: